sidsingh0/food-recommendation/readme.md

 ![signin](https://raw.githubusercontent.com/sidsingh0/food-recommendation/master/screenshots/signin.png)

-Step 3: Click on the explore button.
+Step 3: Click the explore button.
 Enter the ingredients and time you can spare for cooking (in minutes).

 ![questions](https://raw.githubusercontent.com/sidsingh0/food-recommendation/master/screenshots/questions.png)

-Step 4:  You will get a list of recipes that match your requirements.
+Step 4:  The application will display a list of recipes that match your requirements.
 You will also get similar recipes that require a few ingredients more.
 You can click on the dish to go to the recipe page or you can wishlist the recipe for later.

 ![results](https://raw.githubusercontent.com/sidsingh0/food-recommendation/master/screenshots/results.png)

-Step 5: Once you click on the dish, you will get all the details about the dish, nutrition and a list of similar dishes too!
+Step 5: Once you click the dish, The application will display all the details about the dish, nutrition and a list of similar dishes too!

 ![dish](https://raw.githubusercontent.com/sidsingh0/food-recommendation/master/screenshots/dish.png)